Bar Professional Training Course (full-time)

 A £50m project is also underway to build the new Faculty of Business and Law building.
 Located in the heart of the campus, the building will provide innovative teaching spaces, including two showcase law courts, flexible social learning spaces and an external business engagement space.

 Find out more about the facilities and resources UWE has to offer.

 Pro Bono Unit

 The Bristol Law Court Clinic has developed a comprehensive programme to provide opportunities for you to undertake legal pro bono work in and around Bristol in all areas of law, particularly advising and representing victims of domestic violence.
-This service won the Best New Pro Bono Activity at the Attorney-General's Pro Bono Awards 2011.

 We recently conducted a course review of our BTPC to find out what students thought.
 Here are a few of their comments: